wmde/wikibase-metadata/docs/data-list.md

 ### Aggregated Created

-Number of Wikibases with the fisrt log date aggregated by year.
+First log date of each wikibase, aggregated by year.

 #### Example: